-Induction and Mentoring Program
+North River Collaborative Induction and Mentoring Program

-- ★ Districts are required to provide induction programs for educators new to the profession, the district, and/or their roles. - ★ Your program coordinators have identifies which new employees should participate in the Induction and Mentoring Program. - ★ There will be a series of formal and informal meetings throughout the year between the Mentor and Mentee. - ★ Additionally, there will be a series of group sessions targeting the essential components if Educator Effectiveness aligned with the DESE licensure regulations
+- Districts/Collaboratives are required to provide induction programs for educators new to the profession, the district, and/or their roles. - Your program coordinators have identifies which new employees should participate in the Induction and Mentoring Program. - There will be a series of formal and informal meetings throughout the year between the Mentor and Mentee. - Additionally, there will be a series of group sessions targeting the essential components of Educator Effectiveness aligned with the DESE licensure regulations

-First Meeting Thursday September 12, 2024
+First Meeting Thursday September 4, 2025